TijmenUU/ZeverSolarDataCollector/README.md

 Make it using `make win_decimalfixer`.
 Use the Windows task scheduler if you want to run it at an interval.

 This program has no external dependencies.

+# Branches
+The `website-version-stale` contains a folder `www/` in the project root which contains a small website that can display the collected logs.
+It is no longer supported but may serve as an inspiration if you feel like creating a frontend for the data collection.

+`development` branch may contain unstable builds and/or broken code.
+`master` branch is your goto branch for stable builds.